KurtGokhan/entitype/packages/entitype/README.md

 Entitype can be used in any JavaScript environment supporting ES6.

 __This is a work in progress.
 By now, only the querying is completed.
-If you are looking for a more mature project, try [TypeORM][typeorm-url]__
+If you are looking for a more mature project, try [TypeORM][typeorm-url].__

 ## Table of Contents